A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: weak lensing predictions

 where $P_y(k)$ is the spectrum of $y$, evaluated at the three-dimensional wave number $k = \ell/\chi$.
 This approximation is applicable if $y$ varies on length scales much smaller than the typical length scale of the weight function $w_x$.
 Intuitively, we divide $\chi$ by $\ell$ such that we can compare different scales for a given angle.
 From the Limber approximation, it immediately follows that the convergence spectrum $C_{\kappa}(\ell)$ is determined by a weighted line-of-sight integral over the spectrum of the density contrast $P_{\delta}(k)$.
 Likewise, we can express the convergence bi- and trispectrum as appropriately weighted line-of-sight integrals over the bi- and trispectra.
 All in all, we find

 where we introduced the subscripts $\delta$ to denote the matter spectra as opposed to the convergence spectra denoted by the subscript $\kappa$ and the weight function $W_{\kappa}$ is the weak lensing efficiency defined in Eq. \eqref{eq:WeakLensingEfficiency}.
 Fig. \ref{fig:ConvergenceSpectrum} shows the respective convergence spectra.
-Nonlinear corrections significantly increase the magnitude of the dimensionless spectra for multipole moments $\ell \gtrsim 100$.
-Whereas the CDM and FDM spectra for $10^3 \leq \ell \leq 3\times10^3$ can be visibly distinguished at $m = 10^{-23}$ eV, a mass of $m = 10^{-22}$ eV already requires an angular resolution of up to $\ell = 10^4$.
-A mass of $m = 10^{-21}$ eV leads to only marginal, visual differences with CDM up to $\ell = 10^4$.

-This can also be explained by translating the comoving quantum Jeans scale into a corresponding multipole order by an order-of-magnitude estimate.
+Nonlinear corrections significantly increase the magnitude of the dimensionless spectra for multipole moments $\ell \gtrsim 100$. \highlighttext{In order to highlight where one would naively expect the models to differ}, we translate the comoving quantum Jeans scale into a corresponding multipole order by an order-of-magnitude estimate.
 We define the quantum Jeans multipole order $\ell_J(m)$ via